-Take a look at these ideas for giving a family room a brighter, and more updated look.
+Take a look at these decor ideas for giving a family room a brighter, and more updated look for spring!

 If you’ve been watching my Instagram stories, then you already know that I’ve been working on a whole new look for my family room for months.
 And today, I’m super excited to reveal it to you!
 This couldn’t be better timing as I’m a part of the Spring Tips And Ideas bloghop going on today along with several of my bloggy friends!
 If you’re coming over from The Pickled Rose, welcome!
 Kristi’s home is fabulous and filled with so many inspiring decorating and diy ideas.
 I love following her on Instagram too, where she shares lots of tips and how-to’s.